 Students must be currently enrolled or have completed an MSc course in Behaviour Analysis to apply for this programme.
 Students without such MSc qualifications should note that this programme does not cover taught curriculum requirements required for BACB certification and should consider our companion programme MSc Behaviour Analysis and Therapy to complete this requirement.
-You will need an Enhanced DBS check.

-The course welcomes international applicants and requires an English level of IELTS 6.5 or equivalent.
+The course welcomes international applicants and requires an English level of IELTS 6.0 with a minimum of 5.5 in each component or equivalent.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.

-This fee includes £44 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.
+This fee includes £40 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.

-|DBS Updating Service||£13||
+|DBS Updating Service *

 |Other: Travel to Placement

 Cost is dependent on placement location.

 |Other: Professional liability insurance *

 Renewable each year the student is on the course

+Professionals trained in behaviour analysis are in increasing demand in the UK, particularly those who are BACB-certified.
 Behaviour analysts are employed in a variety of contexts, including service providers for people with autism and/or learning disabilities, the NHS, schools, and residential treatment facilities for people with challenging behaviour.
 Some behaviour analysts also work as independent consultants in their areas of expertise.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.